-- 1. Hydrate with water. - 2.
-Do yoga and practice relaxation techniques. - 3.
-Use an oil-free moisturizer to avoid acne. - 4.
-Avoid direct exposure to the sun to control pigmentation and wear a good broad-spectrum high SPF sunscreen. - 5.
-Use a good under eye cream for puffy eyes and dark circles. - 6.
-Exfoliate your body all over with a gentle exfoliator to stimulate circulation. - 7.
-Don't stop taking your prenatal vitamins.
-They also are beneficial to the health of your skin, hair, and nails, as they provide iron and calcium.
+- Hydrate with water. - Do yoga and practice relaxation techniques. - Use an oil-free moisturizer to avoid acne. - Avoid direct exposure to the sun to control pigmentation and wear a good broadspectrum high SPF sunscreen. - Use a good under eye cream for puffy eyes and dark circles. - Exfoliate your body all over with a gentle exfoliator to stimulate circulation.

+- Don't stop taking your prenatal vitamins.
+They also are beneficial to the health of your skin, hair and nails, as they provide iron and calcium. - There are several skin-firming products on the market designed to increase the collagen and elastin in your skin.
+Ingredients, like collagen and vitamin C, might help skin recover some of its firmness.